Southern Sámi

+Southern Sámi or South Sámi (åarjelsaemien gïele; sørsamisk; sydsamiska) is the southwesternmost of the Sámi languages, and is spoken in Norway and Sweden.
+It is an endangered language.
+The designated main village of the language in Norway is Snåasen Municipality (Snåsa) where the country's sole museum about Southern Sámi (Saemien sijte) and a long-running Southern Sámi primary school for Years 1 through 7 (Åarjel-saemiej skuvle).
+Southern Sámi belongs to the Saamic group within the Uralic language family.

+In Sweden, Saami is one of five recognized minority languages, but the term "Saami" comprises different varieties/languages, and they are not individually recognized.
+In Norway, Southern Sámi is recognized as a minority language in its own right.

-It is possible to study Southern Sámi at Nord University in Levanger, Umeå University in Umeå, and Uppsala University in Uppsala.
+It is possible to study Southern Sámi at Nord University in Levanger Municipality, Umeå University in Umeå Municipality, and Uppsala University in Uppsala Municipality.
 In 2018, two master's degrees were written in the language at Umeå University.
-Language courses are also offered in different Sámi language centres throughout the south Sámi area.
+Language courses are also offered at different Sámi-language centres throughout the Southern Sámi area.

 Writing system

-Southern Sámi is one of the six Sámi languages that has an official written standard, but only a few books have been published for the language, one of which is an adequate-sized Southern Sámi–Norwegian dictionary.

-Southern Sámi uses the Latin alphabet:
+Southern Sámi is one of the eight Sámi languages that have an official written standard, but only a few books have been published for the language, one of which is an adequate-sized Southern Sámi–Norwegian dictionary.
+This language has had an official written form since 1978.
+The spelling is closely based on Swedish and Norwegian and uses the following Latin alphabet: